-Bringing together SFA (Oxford)’s expertise in the cobalt and lithium markets, this quarterly price risk report is designed to aid investors and industry stakeholders to monitor and contextualise market impacting events.
-The rapidly evolving nature of government policy, electric vehicle (EV) roll-out plans, the battery industry value chain, and cobalt and lithium market players, requires detailed analysis and interpretation to provide the reader with information on the most up-to-date risks to metal markets and pricing.
+This quarterly price risk report is designed to aid investors and industry stakeholders to monitor and contextualise market impacting events.
+The rapidly evolving nature of government policy, electric vehicle (EV) roll-out plans, the battery industry value chain, and lithium, nickel and cobalt market players, requires detailed analysis and interpretation to provide the reader with information on the most up-to-date risks to metal markets and pricing.

 Who should read this Price Radar Report?

-- All industry stakeholders and new business entrants who need to keep abreast of the evolving influences on the cobalt and lithium markets and prices, including automotive and industrial end-users, battery industry players, mining companies and juniors, as well as recyclers.
+- All industry stakeholders and new business entrants who need to keep abreast of the evolving influences on the cobalt market and price, including automotive and industrial end-users, battery industry players, mining companies and juniors, as well as recyclers.

 - Investors and financial institutions needing to understand and quantify the risks and opportunities in the industry, future costs of production and short- to medium-term prices.

-Released four times a year on a subscription basis, the Powertrain Metals Quarterly report will keep you abreast of rapidly evolving developments in the cobalt and lithium markets, providing you with a competitive edge.
+Released four times a year on a subscription basis, the Quarterly Cobalt Market Report will keep you abreast of rapidly evolving developments in the cobalt market, providing you with a competitive edge.

-The content of each market report will vary according to cobalt and lithium industry events and market developments, but will be tailored to incorporate an individual client’s specific strategic requirements.
+The content of each market report will vary according to industry events and market developments, but will be tailored to incorporate an individual client’s specific strategic requirements.
 Typically, the reports will include:

-- SFA (Oxford)’s three-year price forecast for cobalt metal, lithium carbonate and lithium hydroxide.
+- SFA (Oxford)’s five-year price forecast for cobalt.

 - The impact of powertrain technology trends, specifically EV forecast risks including: global powertrain evolution and electrification, automaker announcements and implications for commodities, EU CO2 targets and opportunities for EVs, hybrid technology developments, China’s policies and the new energy vehicle (NEV) market, and US market risks.